pyconau/2021-website/README.md

 # PyConline AU 2021 website

+This repo is now in archive.
+See infrastructure.md for setup details

+# old information

 This website is generated using [statik](https://github.com/thanethomson/statik) with automatic deployments by [Netlify](https://www.netlify.com/)

 For more information, see [infrastructure.md](infrastructure.md)